 Having been to Iguazu, we prepared ourselves to be underwhelmed by Niagara.
 But boy were we wrong.
 Niagara Falls is so powerful, we could feel it inside our chest, in our bones.
 And then there’s the boat ride we went on, where we saw the falls from the water down below; it was beautiful and it was awesome!

 Did you know that Gustav Eiffel, the man who built the Eiffel Tower, also built the Statue of Liberty?
 Talk about a great resume!
 Inna and I absolutely love the Eiffel Tower, it is so beautiful and romantic, the perfect symbol of Paris.
-We visited in the evening, lied on the lawn and listened to musicians playing The Beatles and other music; it was one of the best nights on our trip.
+We visited in the evening, relaxed on the lawn and listened to musicians playing The Beatles and other music; it was one of the best nights on our trip.

 Mont Saint-Michel was one of the most peaceful and spectacular sites we visited.
-The town/fortress/ abbey was awesome, and the views from it were unreal.
+The town/fortress/abbey was awesome, and the views from it were unreal.
 Even better were the views from water, where the fortress and the beach looked straight out of a fairy tale.
 We loved it!

-Sydney’s harbor isn’t as old as some other sites on this list, but even so it is as grand as the best of them.
+Sydney’s harbor isn’t as old as some other sites on this list, but even so, it is as grand as the best of them.
 The Opera House is so bold, and complimented so well by the bridge and the water.
 We admired everything here: the architecture, the views, the locals, the waterfront; it was spectacular.

 We visited so many reefs on our trip around the world: in Australia, Indonesia, Vietnam, Cambodia, and Thailand.
 Everywhere they were spectacular, but Inna and I had different favorite spots.
 For me it was the Great Barrier Reef, where I saw sting rays, tons of fish, and a reef shark, while Inna loved the Andaman Coast, where saw manta rays, moray eels, sea turtles, sting rays, and she even got to swim through several schools of fish!